 Managers should outline personal safety precautions that employees should take each day.
 Some common precautions are:

-Report or take care of a hazardous condition as soon as it is spotted, such as a spill on floor, an exposed electrical wire, or an overfull shelving unit.
+Report or take care of a hazardous condition as soon as it is spotted, such as a spill on the floor, an exposed electrical wire, or an overfull shelving unit.

 Security should be top of mind as well.
-It’s always wise to make sure that whomever is the last person to leave have someone else there to walk to their vehicle together.
+It’s always wise to make sure that whoever is the last person to leave have someone else there to walk to their vehicle together.
 And for the perimeter of your office or facility be well lit, all night long.
 Having security cameras or even just signs that reference security cameras will deter anyone who may be perusing the building.

 Sometimes, injuries happen when violence breaks out between two or more employees.
 Have a clear no-weapons policy and no fighting policy.
 Encourage employees to go to human resources or a manager for conflict mediation help, if they are experiencing conflict with another worker.
-Management can also offer access to a confidential help line for counseling services.
+Management can also offer access to a confidential helpline for counseling services.
 In addition, having a no-tolerance policy for workplace harassment and bullying will help everyone feel safer and prevent lawsuits.
 Bullying or belittling of others by an employee should never be tolerated.

 Accident Prevention And Response

 Good managers develop comprehensive accident prevention plans, and create accident response procedures to foster a proactive environment and create a safe atmosphere.
 This should include developing and mapping out Evacuation Plans in case of emergencies.
 Not only should management post them around the workplace in visible areas but also have a meeting or walk-through to ensure that all workers understand the evacuation plan.